Posted on Wednesday, May 1st, 2024 at 9:00 am

 Under Illinois’ Controlled Substances Act, people are prohibited from having a controlled substance in their possession.
 The Act classifies controlled substances based on their effect on the user.
 For example, Schedule 1 includes drugs, including ecstasy and marijuana, whereas Schedule 5 lists cough medication and suppressants.

-But what is actual possession vs. constructive possession?
-Actual possession means that drugs are found on your person.
+But what distinguishes actual possession from constructive possession of drugs?
+Actual possession means that authorities find drugs on your person.
 Carrying Xanax pills in your pocket means you have actual possession.
-When drugs are found near a person, such as in their car, house, or even the ground nearby, you can be arrested and convicted for constructive possession.
-For example, if you keep illegal drugs at your home and know their location, you can be found to be in possession of the drugs even when you are not at home.
+When authorities find drugs near a person, such as in their car, house, or on the ground nearby, they can arrest and convict them for constructive possession of drugs.
+For example, if you store illegal drugs at home and know their location, authorities can find you guilty of having the drugs even when you’re not there.

-Constructive possession occurs when you are not in physical possession of the controlled substance but instead have knowledge of it, the intent to have it, and the ability to maintain control over it or its location.
+Constructive possession of drugs occurs when you are not in physical possession of the controlled substance but instead know of it, have the intent to have it, and have the ability to maintain control over it or its location.

 What Are the Two Elements of Constructive Possession Discussed by the Court?

 To satisfy the first element, you must have the power to control the disposition or use of the controlled substance.
-The second element means that you must know about the drugs and that you plan to use them or decide how they should be used or disposed of.
+The second element means you must know about the drugs and intend to use them or decide how to use or dispose of them.
 The prosecutor must prove both elements beyond a reasonable doubt, or the jury must return a not guilty verdict.

 How Much Jail Time for Possession of a Controlled Substance in Illinois?

-Punishment for possession of controlled substances in Illinois depends on the type and amount of drugs the person has when they are arrested.
+In Illinois, authorities determine the punishment for possession of controlled substances based on the type and amount of drugs a person has at the time of arrest.
 Someone in possession of serious drugs, such as morphine, is usually charged with a Class 2 or Class 1 felony because it is a Schedule 2 controlled substance.
 Someone carrying 15-99 grams of morphine could be sentenced to a minimum of four years in prison or a maximum sentence of fifteen years.
-However, if they had 100-399 grams, they are subject to sentences ranging from six to thirty years.
+However, if they had 100-399 grams, they were subject to sentences ranging from six to thirty years.
 An amount higher than 900 grams carries a potential punishment of 10-50 years in prison.
 In addition to incarceration, a defendant convicted of possessing a controlled substance also faces fines of up to $200,000.

 What Are the Defenses to Constructive Possession?

 Your attorney will analyze the circumstances of your arrest to assess what legal defenses may be available to you.
-In a constructive possession case, you may be able to assert defenses such as lack of knowledge or intent about the possession of the substance.
+In a constructive possession case, you may be able to assert defenses such as lack of knowledge or intent about possessing the illegal substance.

 How do you prove drugs are not yours?
-In a constructive possession case where drugs are found at the defendant’s home when they are not present, the prosecutor might argue that the defendant must be guilty because it is their property.
-However, a criminal defense attorney may offer evidence to prove that the defendant is not the only person with access to the property.
-As such, the drug may actually belong to someone else who was present on the premises, and the defendant did not know of their presence.
+In a constructive possession case where authorities find drugs at the defendant’s home while they are absent, the prosecutor might argue that the defendant is guilty simply because the drugs are on their property.
+However, a criminal defense attorney can present evidence showing that others had access, indicating the drugs may belong to someone else and that the defendant was unaware of their presence.

-Although the circumstances of every case are different and past results do not guarantee future success, retaining an experienced criminal defense attorney can improve your chances of having constructive possession charges dismissed.
+Although every case has different circumstances and past results, they do not guarantee future success.
+An experienced criminal defense attorney can boost your chances of getting constructive possession charges dismissed.

 Contact an Urbana Criminal Defense Attorney Today

 If you are searching for how to beat a constructive possession charge, look no further than Bruno Law Offices.
-We will thoroughly investigate the facts and circumstances of your case, evaluate your defenses, and protect your legal rights if you are facing a constructive possession charge.
-Contact us today by phone at (217) 328-6000 or online for a free consultation to learn about how we can help you.
+Our Illinois drug crime lawyers will thoroughly investigate the facts and circumstances of your case, evaluate your defenses, and protect your legal rights if you are facing a constructive possession charge.
+The attorneys in our law firm have the legal knowledge and proven track record to assist and help you with your case.
+Contact us today at (217) 328-6000 or online for a free consultation to learn how we can help you.